Kia ora koutou,

 Equipment provided: Tables and chairs

-Venue facilities: Toilets and showers, fully equipped kitchen.
+Venue facilities: Toilets, fully equipped kitchen.